madderlake/react-chartist-data-viz/README.md

 ## The Solution

-After some research, I decided to use a charting application - Chartist - that was compatible (output in svg - not canvas, and lightweight) with the Cengage learning platform.
-It is based on, albeit a subset of d3.js.
+After some research, I decided to use an application Chartist.
+The fact that it renders regular SVG elements and uses regular CSS and Javascript (as opposed to using canvas) made it compatible with the Cengage learning platform.
+It is a subset of d3.js, which means it is lightweight.

-The data was converted from csv to json, using a converter, and processed with javascript to be organized as required by Chartist.
+The data was converted from csv to json and processed to be organized into `labels` and `series`, the only data requirement by Chartist.

-Originally these were delivered as html, css and JS, but later I began to convert them to React components.
-Currently, I am updating them to use functional components, hooks, and refs.
+These were originally developed as javascript applications, and subsequently converted to React components.

-### Demo
+### Deployment
 https://chartist-react-projects.netlify.app/

 ### TO DO's

-- Add refs to generated svg elements, replacing vanilla js
+- ~Update to latest version of Chartist~
-- Update design :)
+- ~Eliminate outdated libraries (react-chartist)~
 - ...More charts